AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_14.md

 reviewed: GHTfw48OsdvF1wmzJopbaqtwVg2PUaMes5LKi0ZdqzY=
 ---

-Manual methodologies applied for XYZ by contributors, and their results, are managed according to specified objectives.
+Manual methodologies applied for uProtocol by contributors, and their results, are managed according to specified objectives.